-I.S.
-Partners, LLC, takes the anxiety out of the audit by evaluating current policies and procedures, and by performing a readiness assessment to see if your organization has met the standards of the GLBA.
-We identify internal controls and policies to see if they work effectively to keep nonpublic information safe and secure.
-In addition, we provide a gap analysis to identify issues, and provide guidance on how your organization can become GLBA compliant.
+At I.S.
+Partners, LLC, we take the anxiety out of the process by providing comprehensive compliance auditing for information security.
+First, we evaluate current policies and procedures by performing a readiness assessment.
+Then, our team checks internal controls and policies to see if they effectively keep nonpublic privacy information safe and secure.
+We also run a gap analysis to identify issues and provide recommendations for enhancing GLBA compliance.